 The outlook for the future of the City of Findlay, Ohio, Water & Wastewater Departments will be challenging.
 We have an ample and good water supply with our two reservoirs and the Blanchard River.
 With the construction market taking a hit and new housing starts dropping off, I feel the City is suffering the effects of the slow economy.
-In addition, the City is extending free water and sewer to Cooper Corporation this year which will have an impact on our revenues.
+This coming year should see an increase in water and sewer revenues as the City is no longer extending free water and sewer to Cooper Corporation.

 Beginning January 1, 2007, we implemented collecting deposits.
-We foreclosures encountering more delinguent accounts, were and bankruptcies than in past years.
+We foreclosures encountering more delinquent accounts, were and bankruptcies than in past years.
 The deposits have begun to reduce the amount of write off to suspense accounts that we have.
 The deposit, without interest, on accounts billed to the land owner will be refunded or applied to their account with a two year prompt payment record.
 The deposit, without interest, on accounts not billed to the land owner will be applied to the final bill balance.
 Any excess will be refunded through the City of Findlay Auditor's Office.
 Additionally, we are now filing tax liens on delinquent accounts that we have not been able to collect through our normal collection procedures.

 Due to experiencing an increase in delinquent accounts, we are striving to work with our customers who are suffering job losses and hard economic times.
-We have offered an extension once a year on overdue bills for our customers.
-If the economy continues to decline, I anticipate lifting the restrictions to offer extensions when requested as long as the customer complies with the agreement.
+In the past, we offered an extension once a year on overdue bills for our customers.
+Since the economy continues to decline, we have lifted the restrictions to offer extensions when requested as long as the customer complies with the agreement.